microsoft/ML-For-Beginners/6-NLP/4-Hotel-Reviews-1/README.md

 In this section you will use the techniques in the previous lessons to do some exploratory data analysis of a large dataset.
 Once you have a good understanding of the usefulness of the various columns, you will learn:

-- how to remove the not needed columns
+- how to remove the unnecessary columns
 - how to calculate some new data based on the existing columns
 - how to save the resulting dataset for use in the final challenge